How To Get A Startup Small Business Loan With No Collateral

 For lenders, it’s all about risk.
 Borrowers with good personal credit, an established business, and solid revenue are seen as less of a risk.
 These borrowers receive lower interest rates, higher loan limits, and loans that don’t have to be backed with collateral.

-On the other hand, risky borrowers are more of a challenge.
+Risky borrowers are more of a challenge.
 Lenders may be willing to loan money to these borrowers, but they want to mitigate risk as much as possible.
 This is why riskier borrowers receive lower loan limits, higher interest rates, and may be required to put up collateral.
-If the lender is unable to collect what is owed if the borrower defaults, the collateral can be seized and sold, allowing the lender to recover their funds.
+If the lender is unable to collect what is owed because the borrower defaulted, the collateral can be seized and sold, allowing the lender to recover their funds.

 Startup businesses are seen as a risk by lenders because they haven’t yet established a track record of success.
 There is no annual revenue or business credit history to consider.
 In other words, the lender is unsure if the borrower is willing or able to make their loan payments on time as agreed.
 With an asset backing the loan, lenders feel more confident in loaning to newer businesses and startups, business owners without perfect credit, and other high-risk borrowers.